danschirripa/VISCA_AutoTracking/README.md

 ----- “NDI® is a registered trademark of NewTek, Inc.” -----
 </p>

-Tested and working with Sony EVI D-70 on Linux</br>Will not work on Windows (Relies on V4l2 for video transport via GStreamer)
+Tested and working with Sony EVI D-70 on Linux</br>
+<b>Will not work on Windows</b> (Relies on V4l2 for video transport via GStreamer)

 In order to compile/run this code, OpenCV needs to be compiled/installed with GStreamer and Java support.
   </br>The following tutorial is a great resource for preparing the environment